 1. Is Solana yield farming safer than Ethereum farming?

-5. Which chain is better for long-term DeFi investing?
+5. Which chain is better for beginners?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.